Halesworth: Railways

 Halesworth railway station is connected to Ipswich and Lowestoft.
-Services are available to Lowestoft and Ipswich and are run by Abellio Greater Anglia.
+Services are available to Lowestoft and Ipswich and are run by Greater Anglia.
 Other dates of importance to rail travel are 1854, when the railway arrived in Halesworth, 1859, when the station moved to its present position as the line was extended to Lowestoft, 1888, when a moveable platform was installed.
 It was renewed in 1922 and restored in 1999, so allowing the platforms to be extended across the adjacent level crossing.
 In 1958, Norwich Road railway bridge opened as an alternative to that level crossing.

 From 24 September 1879 until 11 April 1929 the narrow-gauge Southwold Railway connected Halesworth to Southwold.
 There were plans by the Southwold Railway Society to revive the railway, partly on the original track and partly on new formation, but these have now been abandoned in favour of a railway park, to be situated at Southwold.